nl2go/ansible-role-network-encryption/README.md

 UDP port used locally in case of NAT-T. If set to 0 a random port will be allocated.
 Has to be different from charon.port, otherwise a random port will be allocated (s. [strongswan.conf](https://wiki.strongswan.org/projects/strongswan/wiki/StrongswanConf)).

+    network_encryption_networks:
+      - name: default
+        psk: secret

+Separate networks can be configured using `network_encryption_networks` variable.
+The `name` of the network is mandatory and used for identification.
+Pre-shared key can be specified using `psk`.

+    network_encryption_host_networks:
+      - name: default

+Hosts can be attached to the networks using `network_encryption_host_networks` variable.
+Networks are referenced by `name`.

 ## Tags

 Tags can be used to limit the role execution to a particular task module.
 Following tags are available: